JRC1995/Abstractive-Summarization/README.md

 to calculate the first y (output) from the context vector and decoder hidden state.

-Not y is of the same size as the no. of vocabs in vocab_limit.
+Note: y is of the same size as the no. of vocabs in vocab_limit.
 Y is supposed to be a probability distribution.
 The value of index i of Y denotes the probability for Y to be the word that is located in the index i of vacab_limit.